Paul McCartney and Wings. Wings Over America tour. You didn't get any finer than this in the 1970s.

 - James Coburn (actor)

-- Clement Freud (columnist, gourmet, raconteur, Member of Parliament, Just a Minute panellist and grandson of Sigmund)
+- Clement Freud (columnist, gourmet, raconteur, Member of Parliament, Just a Minute panelist and grandson of Sigmund)

 - Christopher Lee (actor)

 They were quite fortunate indeed to get James Coburn; he just so happened to be in town filming "The Internecine Project" and agreed to drop by the stable block in Gunnersbury Park at some ungodly hour.
-He really made the whole thing work in this writer's humble opinion, and got a lot more renown out of the album cover than he did the forgettable film.
-Christopher Lee also provides his iconic look, the others were all buds of Paul who no doubt were honored to be invited.
+He really made the whole thing work in this writer's humble opinion and got a lot more renown out of the album cover than he did the forgettable film.
+Christopher Lee also provides his iconic look, the others were all buds of Paul no doubt honored to be invited.2018